-The four-wheel-drive system operates completely automatically.
-The propulsion force is distributed among the four wheels and adapted to the driving style and the road conditions.
+The four-wheel drive system operates automatically.
+The engine power is distributed to all four wheels.
+It automatically adjusts to driving style and road conditions.

-The four-wheel drive is specially designed to complement the superior engine power of your Audi.
+The four-wheel drive is specially designed to complement the superior engine power of your SEAT.
 This combination gives the car exceptional handling and performance capabilities - both on normal roads and in more difficult conditions, such as snow and ice.